-In class poll questions will be given during most of the lectures as a measure of attendance, class participation and as feedback on the material covered.
+In class poll questions will be given during most of the lectures, as a measure of class participation and as feedback on the material covered.
 Students will work in groups of two or three to discuss the questions posed in class.
 Each student should submit their own answer to PollEverywhere questions.
 These questions will be graded by completion.
 You can either login at polleverywhere.com or by using the Poll Everywhere mobile app.
 You must use your official UNC email address, select the single sign-on link, and then enter your Onyen and Password.
 There is no make up for the missed polls.
-I understand that there are circumstances like illness or family emergency that may prevent you from attending some of the lectures.
+I understand that there are circumstances like illness or family emergency that may prevent you from attending some of the lectures, as well as certain technology issues.
 I will drop 15 percent of poll scores out of the total number of polls given during the semester (rounded to the nearest integer).
-That should correspond to missing two to three lectures without any penalty to the in-class polls grade.
-Please note that answering the poll questions from outside of the classroom will be considered a violation and will be referred to the Honor System.
+Please note that answering the poll questions from outside of the classroom will be considered a violation and will be referred to the Honor System (see more in UNC check in section).